avall/AWS-SAA-C03/assets/md/005-ElasticLoadBalancer.md

   - Has a port mapping feature to redirect to a dynamic port in ECS.
 Integrates seamlessly with Amazon ECS (Elastic Container Service), offering a port mapping feature that allows dynamic port redirection within ECS.
+  - Server Name Indication (SNI) enables you to secure multiple websites using a single secure listener.

 #### **Application Load Balancer Security Group**
   - Allow HTTP / HTTPS traffic coming from anywhere.